 A permit that would have buried the headwaters of a naturally reproducing trout stream in Nicholas County is overturned after OVEC files a lawsuit against the WV DEP for their routine failure to enforce provisions of the federal Surface Mining Act when issuing mountaintop removal permits.

 Dianne Bady, Janet Keating, and Laura Forman win one of the Ford Foundation’s inaugural Leadership for a Changing World awards – with a prize of $130,000.
-They are chosen from over 3,000 nominees!
+They are one of 20 awardees chosen from over 3,000 nominees!

-Long–time OVEC organizer Laura Forman organizes a mountaintop removal protest at the US Army Corps of Engineers in Huntington.
-She collapses and dies of a heart arrhythmia at the protest.
+OVEC organizer Laura Forman organizes a mountaintop removal protest at the US Army Corps of Engineers in Huntington.
+She collapses and dies of a heart dysrhythmia at the protest.
 Four hundred people attend her four-hour-long memorial service.
 We take time to mourn.

 Work by the WV People’s Election Reform Coalition results in legislation being introduced into the WV legislature that would provide for public financing of elections.
 OVEC and WV Citizen Action Group and their sister organization are founders.